-Kitchen counters attract cats like a magnet, and there are several reasons why.
-Once you can identify the reason your cat may like the countertop so much, that can help you modify and redirect the cat's behavior.
+Kitchen counters attract cats like a magnet for several reasons.
+Once you identify the reason your cat likes the countertop so much, you can use this information to modify or redirect your cat's behavior.

-- They love heights.
-Get any two cats together with a climbing tree or cat tower and you'll have a ready-made game of "King of the Hill."
-Countertops are just high enough that a cat can either jump up from the ground or get up with the help of a well-positioned chair.
+- Cats love heights.
+Get any two cats together with a climbing tree or cat tower, and you'll have a ready-made game of "King of the Hill."
+Countertops are just high enough so that most cats can either jump up from the ground or get help from a well-positioned chair.

 - Kitchen counters smell good!
-They're often loaded with tempting things to eat, such as raw chicken parts, ground beef, or yesterday's tuna casserole, ready to be re-heated for dinner.
-A poorly cleaned countertop can also be home to lots of crumbs and spills that a cat might enjoy nibbling on.
+They're often loaded with tempting things to eat, such as raw chicken parts, ground beef, or yesterday's tuna casserole that's ready to be reheated for dinner.
+A carelessly cleaned countertop may also be home to crumbs and spills that a cat might enjoy nibbling on.

 - Cats like fresh running water.
-Some cats also are attracted to running water in the kitchen sink, and for many cats, this is their main source for drinking water.
-While the kitchen sink might be cleaner than the toilet, there are better alternatives.
+Some cats are also attracted to running water in the kitchen sink, and for many cats, this is their main source of their drinking water.
+Although the kitchen sink is probably cleaner than the toilet, there are better alternatives for your kitty.

 How to Stop Counter Jumping

-- Apply sticky tape to the counter edge.
+- Apply sticky tape to the edge of the counter.
 Cats hate the feeling of sticky tape.
-Once they feel the tape on the counter edge, they will likely be discouraged after one or two tries.
-The disadvantage is that you may have to keep reapplying it indefinitely and the sticky stuff may be difficult to clean up afterward.
+Once they feel the tape on the edge of the counter, they'll likely be discouraged after one or two tries.
+The disadvantage is that you may have to keep reapplying the tape indefinitely and the adhesive may be difficult to clean up afterward.
 Also, the cat may outsmart you and find a way to get on the counter by avoiding the edge.

-- Tape a strip of aluminum foil along the counter.
+- Tape a strip of crinkled aluminum foil along the counter.
 It's not only the feel of it on their toes, but the noise that deters cats.
-Again, this method can be disruptive to the way you use your countertop and can also be wasteful.
+Be aware that this method may be disruptive to the way you use your countertop and may also be wasteful.

 - The "pennies in a can" trick.
 This is an old tried-and-true means of deterring cats from many forms of undesirable behavior.
 Drop a few pennies (or pebbles) in an empty aluminum can and tape the opening closed.
-When you see your cat start to jump on the counter, shake the can loudly to scare and deter the cat.
-The problem here is that the cat will likely learn it's okay to jump when you're not around.
-Another method is to place several of these "shaker cans" right at the edge of the counter with just two or three inches between them.
-One jump will bring down all the cans, and make a terrific racket, which will also bring down the cat.
+When you see your cat start to jump on the counter, shake the can loudly to startle and deter the cat.
+The problem with this approach is that the cat will likely learn it's OK to jump on the counter when you're not around.
+Another method is to place several "shaker cans" right at the edge of the counter with just 2 or 3 inches between them.
+One jump will bring all the cans down and make a terrific racket, which will also bring your cat down from the counter.

 - The spray bottle.
-One very quick spray set to fine mist will do the trick.
+One very quick spray set to fine mist may do the trick.
+Spray the water while the cat is in mid-air or jumping up.
+It can also work if you spray as soon as they land on the counter to ward them off.
 If you can manage to do it so the cat doesn't connect you with the uncomfortable feeling, it may be a permanent solution.

-- Eliminate the help.
-If your cat can only get on the countertop with a boost from a chair, move the chair and eliminate the boost.
+- Eliminate the chair.
+If your cat can only get on the countertop with help from a chair, move the chair and eliminate the boost.

 - Provide legal jumping targets.
 Invest in (or build) a climbing tree or a cat tower for your kitty.
 Make it interesting enough to hold the cat's attention, and once in a while, "sweeten the deal" by hiding a tasty treat at the top.
-Pet and praise the cat when they use the climbing tree, so it will associate it with positive feelings.
+Pet and praise your cat when it uses the climbing tree, so it will associate the new kitty furniture with positive feelings.

-- Keep a clean countertop.
-Remove the temptation by not leaving out food, crumbs, or other treats that your cat may be drawn to.
+- Keep your countertop clean.
+Remove some of the temptations by not leaving food, crumbs, or other treats on the counter that your cat may be drawn to.

-By using a little ingenuity and staying "one jump" ahead of your cat, you should be able to discourage counter-surfing habit.
+By using a little ingenuity and staying "one jump" ahead of your cat, you should be able to discourage your kitty's counter-surfing habit.

-If none of these techniques work and you have remained consistent and really tried, it may be time to work with a feline behavioral therapist.
-In this type of situation, the specialist will likely come into your home.
-They will assess the situation and help you, and your cat, come up with some behavior modifications and practices to help prevent the cat from jumping on the countertops.
+If nothing seems to work despite your consistency and effort, it may be time to call in a feline behavioral therapist.
+In this type of situation, the specialist will likely visit your home to assess the situation and come up with new behavior modification techniques to help you keep your cat off the countertop.